Kunzea ericoides: Distribution

+Ecology

+Kānuka often colonizes land recovering after a fire and is a critical part of the natural recovery of agricultural areas and open disturbed ground to forest.
+With its small but abundant flowers it can colour a whole hillside white, almost giving the appearance of snow cover.
+The wood is very hard and although not durable in the ground it is used for wharf piles and tool handles.
+It is particularly popular as firewood, and burns with a great heat.

 Kānuka can grow to around 10 metres high.
 Kākāriki parakeets (Cyanoramphus) use the leaves and bark of kānuka and the related mānuka tea trees to rid themselves of parasites.
 Apart from ingesting the material, they also chew it, mix it with preen gland oil and apply it to their feathers.
 Mānuka and kānuka are superficially similar species and are often confused with one another.
 The easiest way to tell the difference between them is to feel the foliage, kānuka leaves being soft, while mānuka leaves are prickly.
 K. ericoides may occur in the understory of certain rimu/nothofagus forests in the South Island.
 Typical associate understory species may include crown fern (Lomaria discolor) and Cyathodes fasciculata.

 Prostrate kānuka

-A variety of kānuka, the prostrate kānuka (Kunzea ericoides var. microflora), is one of the few plants that can survive hot ground in the immediate surroundings of geothermal features such as fumaroles and craters, for instance at "Craters of the Moon" (Karapiti), a geothermal area close to Taupo, New Zealand.
+A variety of kānuka, the prostrate kānuka (Kunzea ericoides var. microflora), is one of the few plants that can survive hot ground in the immediate surroundings of geothermal features such as fumaroles and craters, for instance at "Craters of the Moon" (Karapiti), a geothermal area close to Taupō, New Zealand.